ledion474/ledion474.github.io/README.md

         "Hah!
 Is that all you got?",
         "Flipping coins, losing glory… classic!",
         "Pathetic!
 You’ll need more luck.",
-        "Try harder next time, maybe in another life.", "You call that flipping? 😂",
+        "Try harder next time, maybe in another life."
-        "Epic fail!
-The coin mocks you.",
-        "Not even close, keep practicing!",
-        "Ha!
-Your streak ended… shocking?",
-        "Almost… but still terrible luck!",
-        "You lost?
-Again?
-Wow, impressive.",
-        "Maybe stick to rock-paper-scissors."
     ];

-    const winPhrases = [
+    const phrasesWin = [
+        "Perfect streak?
+Still no prize!",
+        "You won?
+Don’t get too excited!",
-        "Lucky you… still no prize! 😏",
+        "Lucky again… but still nothing.",
-        "Wow, perfect streak!
-Don’t get used to it!", "Congrats… you still lose in real life!",
-        "10 in a row!
-But can you do it tomorrow?", "You won?
-Big deal, try again!",
-        "Impressive!
-But not enough to brag.",
-        "A streak… yet still unlucky elsewhere.",
-        "Legend of coins… mediocre human.",
-        "Victory?
-Pfft, only here.",
-        "Master flipper… let’s see if you keep it."
+        "Champion of nothing! 😏",
+        "Great!
+But the coin doesn't care.",
+        "You beat the odds… for fun only.",
+        "Victory!
+Universe says 'meh'.",
+        "10 in a row… for zero reward!",
+        "Congrats!
+Glory only, no prize.",
+        "Legend?
+Only in your dreams."
     ];

     let streak = 0;